Moynihan Train Hall: Components

+As part of the Moynihan Train Hall Public Art Program, several pieces of temporary and permanent artwork are presented at the hall, including video art on digital advertising screens.
+The space contains three permanent artworks.
+Kehinde Wiley designed a stained-glass triptych on the ceiling, named Go.
+Along an 80 ft stretch of wall, Stan Douglas's photographic panels, Penn Station's Half Century, depicts passengers of the original Penn Station.
+At the 31st Street entrance, Elmgreen & Dragset created a sculptural group, The Hive, that depicts skyscrapers hanging from the ceiling.

 Part of the Moynihan Train Hall project is an expansion of the preexisting West End Concourse under the eastern side of the Farley Building.
 Located under the grand staircase of the post office, the concourse was widened to serve nine of Pennsylvania Station's 11 platforms, and new street entrances were opened from the southeast and northeast corners of the Farley Building.
 The concourse, which was constructed in 1994 as part of a renovation to the LIRR's section of Penn Station, provides access to the seventeen tracks served by Moynihan Train Hall.
 Its walls are decorated with depictions of New York City buildings and landscapes.
 The West End Concourse expansion, which was completed in 2017, was the first part of Moynihan Train Hall to be completed.

 Service

 Because of the layout of the platforms, Moynihan Train Hall serves 17 of Penn Station's 21 tracks, which are used by Long Island Rail Road (LIRR) and Amtrak.
 Platforms serving the southernmost four tracks, used by NJ Transit, could not be extended to the new facility.
-Moynihan Train Hall provides access to all LIRR and Amtrak service, with customer service facilities for both railroads.
+Moynihan Train Hall provides access to all LIRR and Amtrak services, with customer service facilities for both railroads.
 The existing station house continues to provide alternate access to the LIRR and Amtrak, particularly at night, when Moynihan Train Hall is closed.
 Plans also call for the facility to serve the Metro-North Railroad, the main commuter railroad for New York City's northern suburbs, when the Penn Station Access project is complete.

 The completion of the hall increased the amount of space in Penn Station's concourse by 50%.
 The train hall will alleviate congestion in Penn Station, which saw 650,000 daily riders before the onset of the COVID-19 pandemic in 2020.
 When the hall opened, officials anticipated it to be used primarily by Amtrak passengers, which accounted for about five percent of daily ridership prior to the pandemic.
 The majority of LIRR, NJ Transit, and New York City Subway customers were expected to continue using the old passenger facilities, which are closer to the adjoining subway stations at Seventh Avenue and Eighth Avenue.